 Do listen to your “spider senses,” if something doesn’t feel right, it probably isn’t.
 Turn back and find another trail, or activity, to do.

 Don’t Leave behind any food or garbage when hiking in bear country.
 Pack out what you pack in, including dog poop!
 As “yucky” as it sounds, bears, cougars and coyotes will eat dog poop as a source of “survival food.”
 The dog food that we feed our dogs is so high in protein that a lot of dog poop is high in protein, which attracts the wildlife … and in some cases, other dogs … mine included.
 (YECH)

 Don’t let your dogs off-leash in bear country (or ever on the trails!)!!!
 This is a huge pet peeve of mine.
 Dogs can be seen as a threat and/or dinner!
 Plus, not everyone on the trail likes dogs and not all dogs like each other. ( I am a dog owner, love dogs, but not when they can put someone, or some animal, in danger) Here are my top 10 tips for hiking in the mountains with your dogs.

-Don’t Just Use bear bells- Studies have shown that the noise of the bell can actually attract some curious bears, and they are not as effective as a human voice.
+Don’t Just Use bear bells- Studies have shown that the bell’s noise can actually attract some curious bears, and they are not as effective as a human voice.
 As a matter of fact, you can hear a human voice long before you hear a bear bell.
 They do make great Christmas tree ornaments, though.
 As mentioned above, when hiking bear country make sure to make lots of noise in your group to deter any curious bears.